 By now, you’re probably aware that New York is an equitable distribution state.
 As such, under New York law, a married couple’s marital estate is divided in an “equitable” fashion, which means “fair,” it doesn’t necessarily mean “equal.”

-When you think about marital assets, real estate, automobiles, investments, insurance policies, retirement accounts, cash in bank accounts, boats, yachts, etc. probably all come to mind.
-However, many high-net-worth couples have other valuable assets, such as fine art, jewelry, horses, classic cars, antiques, and expensive rugs that they forget to place sufficient value and importance.
+When you think about marital assets, real estate, automobiles, investments, insurance policies, retirement accounts, cash in bank accounts, boats, yachts, etc. probably all comes to mind.
+However, many high-net-worth couples have other valuable assets, such as fine art, jewelry, horses, classic cars, antiques, and expensive rugs that they forget to place sufficient value and importance on.

 Valuation of Collectibles in a New York Divorce